facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Spending informs income structure.

-Income structure informs tax strategy.
+Income structure informs tax decisions.

-Tax strategy informs portfolio design.
+Tax decisions inform portfolio design.

 Coordination begins here.